hirotaka-i/new_analysis/README.md

 # Introduction
-This repository may be useful to start a new analytical project
+This repository may be useful to start a new analytical project.

 # 1. Clone the folder